-Glenalmond College encourages all pupils to enjoy the game of gold.
+Glenalmond College encourages all pupils to enjoy the game of golf.
 With its own James Braid designed course, the College has one of the best, and oldest, school courses in the U.K. Boys and girls are offered the opportunity to play; from the beginner right through to those wishing to become professionals like Carly Booth (OG), who has had great success on the women's tour.

 The College also runs a specialist Golf Development Programme, with no up-front entry cost for parents, simply run on a pay as you go approach.
 This includes: training sessions in partnership with Dean Robertson at Stirling University’s Golf Performance Centre; golf range visits on Monday and Tuesdays in Perth; and, of course, plenty of competition golf against all the other leading independent schools in Scotland.
 Frequently, during September, the College runs a golf tour to Inverness and the Highlands, playing courses such as Castle Stuart, Boat of Garten and Moray.